mwgabby-li/Mab/ReadMe.md

 # The Mab Programming Language

 ![An illustration of Queen Mab by Willy Pogany, a line drawing of a fairy in black and white with butterfly wings, holding a rod and wearing a crown, in a dress, her feet straight down, and below her feet a single star.
+"Queen Mab" is written in the middle in script, one word on either side of the figure.](Artwork/QueenMabDark.png#gh-dark-mode-only "Queen Mab, Illustration by Willy Pogany")
+![An illustration of Queen Mab by Willy Pogany, a line drawing of a fairy in black and white with butterfly wings, holding a rod and wearing a crown, in a dress, her feet straight down, and below her feet a single star.
  "Queen Mab" is written in the middle in script, one word on either side of the figure.](Artwork/QueenMab.png#gh-light-mode-only "Queen Mab, Illustration by Willy Pogany")
-![An illustration of Queen Mab by Willy Pogany, a line drawing of a fairy in black and white with butterfly wings, holding a rod and wearing a crown, in a dress, her feet straight down, and below her feet a single star.
-"Queen Mab" is written in the middle in script, one word on either side of the figure.](Artwork/QueenMabDark.png#gh-dark-mode-only "Queen Mab, Illustration by Willy Pogany") _Image from_ A Treasury of Verse for Little Children, _illustrated by William Andrew Pogany, stories selected by
+<p style="text-align: center;"><i>Image from</i> A Treasury of Verse for Little Children, <i>illustrated by William Andrew Pogany, stories selected by
-M. G. Edgar_.
+M. G. Edgar</i>.</p>

 ## On Names